sorabhtomar/intemporel/readme.txt

 == Description ==

 Intemporel is a responsive WordPress theme.
-It's a modern theme with clean layout and standard typography inspired from Google's material design.
+It's a modern theme with a clean layout and standard typography inspired by Google's material design.
 Intemporel is designed for blogs and magazines.
-It's based on Underscored (_s) framework by Automattic.
+It's based on Underscores framework by Automattic.

 * Well-commented HTML5 templates.
 * Custom template tags in `inc/template-tags.php`.